Copyright © Minnesota's Tuberculosis Sanatoriums. All rights reserved.

 Nopeming's primary superintendent and medical director, Dr. Arthur Laird, served from 1911 to 1943.
 Under his administration, the sanatorium established its own training school for nurses, as well as internship programs with medical schools.
 Nopeming was large enough to have its own laboratory, a surgical unit, and educational courses and vocational training for patients.

 From 1957 to 1971, Nopeming operated both as a sanatorium and a nursing home for the aged.
 In December 1971, it became the Nopeming Nursing Home.
 Funding issues and operating costs resulted in the facility's closure in 2002.
 The main building still exists, unoccupied.
 A non-profit group, Orison, Inc., is attempting to preserve and restore the building.
-Their website is Nopeming.com.
+Their website is Nopeming.com and they offer private and public tours, including ghost tours.

 Nopeming Sanatorium was featured on a Travel Channel paranormal reality show in 2015.

 Source: Invited and Conquered, J.A.
 Myers, 1949, Webb Publishing.
-Also: <Asylum Project.org> retrieved August 18, 2015 and Nopeming Sanatorium Annual Reports in Minnesota Historical Society archives.
+Also: <Asylum Project.org> retrieved August 18, 2015 and Nopeming Sanatorium Annual Reports in Minnesota Historical Society archives and photo credits.

 Additional resources: St. Louis County Historical Society and the Kathryn A. Martin Library, University of Minnesota Duluth